How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 Market conditions are worth understanding, but they should not be the main factor driving your decision.
 Buying in a high-rate or high-price environment is not automatically a mistake if your personal and financial foundations are solid.

-What the market does affect is the monthly cost and total amount you will pay over time.
+What the market affects is the monthly cost and total amount you will pay over time.

 When a High-Rate Environment Changes the Calculation